Shooter-06/eCommerce-Team-Project/README.md

 - I can create, delete, update and view my product (4 features):`All sellers with thier profiles created will have an option of creating, deleting, updating and view each one of thier product.
 The getProduct function with allow to get one product at the time so that the seller can perfom the CRUD operations.`
 - I can check the inventory(the main page with all the products) (1 feature):`The seller will have an option of getting the list off all the products that he has.`
 - I can create, update, delete and view my profile(4 features):`After creating an account a user, if you want to become a seller, you may create your profile.
 This will allow you to update, delete and view your profile.`
-- I can create, update, delete and view on the reviews/comments on my products(4 features): `As a seller, you will have the permission of CRUD your reviews which will be views by the users as details or description of your product.`
+- I can create, update, delete and view on the reviews/comments on my products(4 features): `As a seller, you will have the permission of CRUD your reviews which on the users will be the details and description of your product.`
--I can login and logout from my profile(2 features):`This feature will allow you to login and logout in your profile in case you want to continue a user only.`
+- I can login and logout from my profile(2 features):`This feature will allow you to login and logout in your profile in case you want to continue a user only.`

 ## As a User:
  - I can login, register, delete and logout from my user account (3 features):`Each user will have the option of registering, editing, delete and logging out in his user account.`